 Supply of research and technical assistance

 Research and technical assistance contracts are very similar to the supply of services.
 Usually, it involves specific IT services such as IT communications, consultancy, and cybersecurity management.
 In terms of research assistance, this may involve supporting the government with certain initiatives, including policy review, data management, file management, or literature research.

 Small business set-asides

 The government publishes various contracts for small businesses to bid, giving them a greater chance at winning contracts alongside larger, more established companies.
+These are referred to as set aside contracts.
 The aim is usually to help smaller, growing businesses by awarding them with high-value contracts within the federal government.
 Typically, the government arranges these contracts with competitive set-aside (at least two businesses are suitable for the contract and should bid against each other) or sole source set-aside (one business is awarded the contract without competition) terms.

 It is more than likely that government buyers across the U.S. and Canada are issuing bid and tender opportunities for the goods or services your company provides.
 Get an idea of what they are buying by browsing our sample government contracts site.